Tuchsanai/DevTools/04_kubernetes/01_Install_KubernetesLab/README.md

 ```bash
 minikube start --driver=docker
 ```
-### After starting Minikube, you can launch the Kubernetes dashboard by running:
+### After starting Minikube, you can launch the Kubernetes  by running: